clicon/clixon/docker/test/README.md

   $ make test
 ```

-How to build and start the container (called clixon-system):
+How to build and start the container (called clixon-test):
 ```
   $ make docker
   $ ./start.sh